-Blake Allen is a multifaceted composer and orchestrator at the forefront of the new musiopera genre.
-He is heavily influenced by his Mormon upbringing and the vast, cultural landscapes of his hometown El Paso, TX.
-Blake made his professional composer debut at the Metropolitan Museum of Art in 2015.
-He was a 2014 full scholar artist-in-residence at the Banff Centre.
+Blake Allen is an award-winning multifaceted composer, arranger, orchestrator, and musician.
+Heavily influenced by his Mormon upbringing and the vast, cultural landscapes of his hometown of El Paso, TX, Allen made his professional composer debut at the Metropolitan Museum of Art in 2015.

-In addition, his violin sonata L'Abîme premiered at the Metropolitan Museum of Art in 2016 and his cello sonata Music for Kelly was recorded in February 2019 by Emily Umeatsu, Susan Mandel, and Grammy-Nominee Christopher Koelzer on the album Blake Allen Sonatas.
+In addition, Allen's violin sonata L'Abîme premiered at the Metropolitan Museum of Art in 2016 and his cello sonata Music for Kelly was recorded in February 2019 by Emily Umeatsu, Susan Mandel, and Grammy-Nominee Christopher Koelzer on the album Blake Allen Sonatas, being released April 2020.

-His work has been performed or recorded by award winning artists including: Daphne Rubin-Vega, Cady Huffman, Sherie Rene Scott, Jason Alexander, Mary Testa, Alison Fraser, Lesli Margherita, Teal Wicks, Kristy Cates, Jessica Hendy, Cree Carrico, Bonnie Milligan, Tim Young, and others.
-Blake has also arranged for Tracie Thoms, Jenn Gambatese, Leslie Kritzer, Marty Thomas, Christine Dwyer, and Miss'd America Pagenat.
+Allen's work has been performed or recorded by award winning artists including: Daphne Rubin-Vega, Cady Huffman, Sherie Rene Scott, Jason Alexander, Mary Testa, Alison Fraser, Lesli Margherita, Debbie Gravite, Teal Wicks, Grace McClean, Kristy Cates, Jessica Hendy, Cree Carrico, Bonnie Milligan, Tim Young, and many others.
+Allen has also arranged for Tracie Thoms, Jenn Gambatese, Leslie Kritzer, Marty Thomas, Christine Dwyer, and Miss'd America Pagenat.

 Blake is a sponsored artist of the Garfield Center for the Arts.